-Kibo-ABC (Asian Beneficial Collaboration through "Kibo" Utilization)
+Kibo-ABCAsian Beneficial Collaboration through "Kibo" Utilization

 For up-to-date information about Kibo-ABC, please visit Kibo-ABC Latest News and Activities.

-The objectives of Kibo-ABC include: promotion of Kibo utilization among researchers and engineers in Asian countries, accumulation of experience and enhancement of capacity among participating space agencies through implementation of projects utilizing Kibo, and creation of bilateral cooperation projects on Kibo utilization between member countries and Japan.
+The objectives of Kibo-ABC include: promotion of Kibo utilization among researchers and engineers in the Asia-Pacific region, accumulation of experience and enhancement of capacity among participating space agencies through implementation of projects utilizing Kibo, and creation of bilateral cooperation projects on Kibo utilization between member countries and Japan.

 - Discussions and consideration of creating Kibo utilization projects